COURAGE

 REPRESENTING YOURSELF AS A LEADER

 Something should distinguish you from the people who are not leaders.
 How you present yourself does make a difference.
 First impressions will have an impact on how people perceive you and on your credibility.
 We are all judged by our behaviour, what we say and how we dress.
 Just be conscious of this, as it will impact whether people see you as a leader.
 If you are a teen and wear pants highlighting what kind of underwear you wear, you probably need to leave a better impression.
 If you are a girl and wear shorts that are too short, again, you may not be leaving a positive impression.
 These are examples of types of clothing that may lead to negative impressions of you.
 There is a fine line between self-expression and clothing that leads to a bad first impression.
 It would be best to decide how to come across to people and dress accordingly.
-This goes for your behaviour and choice of language.
+This depends on your behaviour and choice of language.
 When you tell people you are a leader, there will always be someone who will try to discredit you.
 Please don’t give them the ability to take you down.
 Be aware of how you dress, speak and behave, as they always watch.

 When you greet someone, 1) look the bully in the eye, 2) Give them a firm handshake, and 3) use an assertive tone to introduce yourself.
 This form of introduction for youth makes a solid impression on those you meet.
 It leaves a solid, positive impression.